roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Trisha shifted nervously on her feet.
 I don't know what to believe anymore."I...I don't know, Britney.
 I'm not sure yet."

  The head cheerleader shrugged.
 "Yeah, don't worry about it.
 Just my advice, hun.
 Take it or leave it."
 Then, she walked away, her heels clacking loudly on the ground.
 She was panty-less, and the bottom of her ass poked out from the bottom of her miniskirt.
 Her braless tits swelled out of the tight tank top; the nipples were clearly visible in the virtually see-through fabric.
 Her long blonde hair cascaded down her back; her flared hips swung back and forth as she walked.
 Trisha admired Britney as she walked off; she could see a bit of the class slut's juices, overflowing out of her naked pussy and running down her uncovered thigh.
-Report_Story #1